Azazh/Telecom-Profitability-Analysis-and-Strategic-Growth-Assessment/README.md

 ---

 ### ⭐ **Acknowledgments**
-Special thanks to the investor for providing this opportunity and to the TellCo team for sharing the dataset.
+Special thanks to the investor for providing this opportunity and to the 10-x team for sharing the dataset.